rust-lang/rust/text/0000-impl-specialization.md

 # Unresolved questions

 Finally, there are a few important questions not yet addressed by this RFC:

-- Presumably, we do not want to permit specialization based on *lifetime* parameters, but the algorithm as written does not give them any special treatment.
-That needs to be dealt with in the implementation, at least.

-- We've said nothing about the interaction with dropck, which relies on a parametricity property for generics that don't have bounds.
-Specialization could potentially be used to subvert that property.
-That needs to be addressed before the RFC can be accepted.

 - The design with `default` makes specialization of associated types an all-or-nothing affair, but it would occasionally be useful to say that all